 Gas molecules expanding into the vacuum at the same time exhibit a linear velocity-distance relation consistent with the Hubble diagram for the local structures belonging to the local Universe.
 Since freely expanding gas molecules recede by the virtue of the energy possessed by them to exhibit a linear velocity-distance relation or the Hubble diagram, therefore, the large-scale structures that are known to exhibit the same linear diagram have to be receding by the virtue of the energy possessed by them.
-Therefore, it is very unlikely that an unknown and mysterious form of energy would be responsible for the overall expansion.
-After all, "the free expansion of gas molecules by the virtue of dark energy" has never been heard off, such claim if considered to be true would only suggest that gas molecules do not possess any energy; the velocity of gas molecules, as evident from the equations, depends upon their mass and the energy possessed by them.
+Therefore, it is very unlikely that an unknown and a mysterious form of energy would be responsible for the overall expansion.
+After all, "the free expansion of gas molecules into the vacuum by the virtue of dark energy" has never been heard off, such claim if considered to be true would only suggest that gas molecules do not possess any energy; the velocity of gas molecules, as evident from equation (2), equation (4) and equation (5) depends upon their mass and the energy possessed by them.